 Businesses in scope of the Energy Savings Opportunity Scheme (ESOS) are required to create a plan outlining which energy-saving measures they will be implementing and when.
 If your business was in scope for Phase 3 of the scheme, you have until 5 March 2025 to publish yours.
 (The original deadline was December 2024 but has been extended after technical issues with the online reporting system.)

 The EU Carbon Border Adjustment Mechanism (CBAM) applies to businesses that export to the EU.
 It requires them to report on the embedded carbon footprint of their product – that is, all the emissions in the supply chain that brings the product to market.
 Up to now, there has been some flexibility in how you present the data.
 But from 1 January 2025, businesses will have to use the “EU methodology” for their reporting.
-This means collecting a lot of information from the businesses you work with because you need to supply data on, for example, the carbon footprint of raw materials and transport as well as the manufacturing process.
+This means collecting information from the businesses you work with because you will need to supply data on, for example, the carbon footprint of raw materials and transport as well as the manufacturing process.

 The International Sustainability Standards Board (ISSB) published its inaugural Sustainability Disclosure Standards in 2023.
 The UK government has been working on adapting these into UK standards.
 The UK-endorsed ISSB standards are scheduled for publication in Q1 2025.
 All future UK legislation on sustainability-related reporting will align with these standards.

 From April 2025, energy suppliers in England, Scotland and Wales will be obliged to begin switching all customers to smart meters that take half-hourly readings.
-This doesn’t impose any new compliance obligations on businesses (unless your business is energy supply) but it will affect literally every business as well as every home.
+This doesn’t impose any new compliance obligations on businesses (unless your business is energy supply) but it will affect every business as well as every home.
 If your business is not already using smart meters, you can expect your supplier to get in touch about this.